fossasia/visdom/README.md

 The exact inputs into the plotting functions vary, although most of them take as input a tensor `X` than contains the data and an (optional) tensor `Y` that contains optional data variables (such as labels or timestamps).
 All plotting functions take as input an optional `win` that can be used to plot into a specific window; each plotting function also returns the `win` of the window it plotted in.
 One can also specify the `env`  to which the visualization should be added.

 #### vis.scatter

 This function draws a 2D or 3D scatter plot.
 It takes as input an `Nx2` or `Nx3` tensor `X` that specifies the locations of the `N` points in the scatter plot.
 An optional `N` tensor `Y` containing discrete labels that range between `1` and `K` can be specified as well -- the labels will be reflected in the colors of the markers.

+`update` can be used to efficiently update the data of an existing plot.
+Use 'append' to append data, 'replace' to use new data.
+If updating a single trace, use `name` to specify the name of the trace to be updated.
+Update data that is all NaN is ignored (can be used for masking update).

 The following `opts` are supported:

 - `opts.colormap`    : colormap (`string`; default = `'Viridis'`)